 People living with diabetes need to watch their calorie intake, and a 1200 – 1500 plan is usually considered a good one to maintain a healthy blood sugar level and weight.

-A diabetic diet chart can vary for each individual depending upon age, weight, BMI, gender, lifestyle, food preferences, comorbid conditions, medications that you are on, etc. Therefore, it is recommended to consult a certified dietitian who will make the best diet chart for you, considering all the above factors.
-Also know about medications for diabetes.
+A sugar patient diet chart can vary for each individual depending upon age, weight, BMI, gender, lifestyle, food preferences, comorbid conditions, medications that you are on, etc. Therefore, it is recommended to consult a certified dietitian who will make the best diabetes food chart for you, considering all the above factors.

 Diabetic food myths

-Consuming a diabetic food plan incorrectly can make you fall for a lot of misleading information, therefore it is essential to follow the correct food charts for diabetes.
+Consuming a diabetic food plan incorrectly can make you fall for a lot of misleading information, therefore it is essential to follow the correct diabetes food chart.
 Curing diabetes does not mean that you have to devoid yourself of most food items.
 Efficiently managing your diabetes can help you to satisfy some of your food cravings.
 For that to happen, you mustn't get trapped by the prevailing misunderstanding about diabetes diet chart.
 Do not fall for the following myths about diabetic eating.

 Best Diet Chart for person with diabetes

-Here is the best Indian diabetic diet for diabetes:
+Here is a sample diet chart for diabetes: